chaotic-systems/orbithunter/docs/patch_notes_v0.2.0.md

 exactly what parameters do, except bundling them in a single dict.
 Nonsensical in the context of classes.
 2. Redid continuation.py to account for Orbits of Equilibrium type, in addition it now works on more than one dimension at a time.
-3. 'rmatvec_parameters' method added to account for differences in default orbit_parameters for rmatvec matrix-vector product calculations, mainly because of RelativeOrbit type spatial shifts not being initialized properly.
+3. 'rmatvec_parameters' method added to account for differences in default parameters for rmatvec matrix-vector product calculations, mainly because of RelativeOrbit type spatial shifts not being initialized properly.

 Minor Changes